 We are blessed with well-producing rhubarb in our backyard garden.
-The photo below is of two crowns of rhubarb I started several years ago so it is quite a mature patch now.
+The photo below is of two crowns of German Wine Rhubarb I started several years ago so it is quite a mature patch now.
 It has very deep ruby-red stalks.
 The patch graces us with a steady supply of rhubarb for fresh usage and for freezing.
 It also allows me to create all kinds of recipes featuring rhubarb like today’s for Rhubarb and Orange Muffins.

-Rhubarb is so versatile as it can be used in pies, puddings, marmalades, jams, tortes, baked goods, sauces, drinks, and so much more.
+Rhubarb is so versatile as it can be used in pies, puddings, marmalades, jams, jellies, tortes, baked goods, sauces, drinks, and so much more.
 And, it freezes well for year-round use.

 For these muffins, I have used grated orange rind and a small amount of orange juice to give a little zest and enhanced flavor to them.